"I truly believe that we in this generation must come to terms with nature . . . "

 “There was once a town in the heart of America where all life seemed to live in harmony with its surroundings … then a strange blight crept over the area and everything began to change …”

-Fifty years ago, these opening lines of Rachel Carson’s Silent Spring transformed how Americans viewed their relationship with nature.
+Written now more than fifty years ago, these opening lines of Rachel Carson’s Silent Spring transformed how Americans viewed their relationship with nature.
 Her poetic story of the harm that pesticides can wreak came as a shock to people who spent the halcyon summer nights of their post-war childhood running behind the DDT truck.

 Make a difference for protecting the nature of Maine and beyond.
 Donate today!